GAN Inversion: A Survey: GAN Inversion Methods

 \subsubsection{Layerwise}

-As it is not feasible to determine the generator for the full inversion problem defined by problem~\eqref{eqn:def} when the number of layers is large, a few approaches~\cite{bau2019seeing,lei2019inverting,aberdam2020invert} have been developed to solve a tractable subproblem by decomposing the generator $G$ into layers:
+When the number of layers is large, it is not feasible to determine the generator for the full inversion problem defined by Equation (1).
+Some recent approaches~\cite{bau2019seeing,lei2019inverting} are developed to solve a tractable subproblem by decomposing the generator $G$ into layers:

 where $g_{1}, \ldots, g_{n}$ are the early layers of $G$, and $G_{f}$ constructs all the later layers of $G$.